 He said a quiet “thank you” to her as he slowly turned the knob.
 Hunched down very low, Andy exited the security office as soon as there was enough room in the doorway.
 He hadn’t made it 4 steps before he saw that he miscalculated his exit.
 Along with the standing corpse, there were two others that had been standing just outside of his field of vision.

 They saw him first.

 Quietly creeping was no longer an option, Andy was up and running toward the closest corpse.
 Before it could turn around to react to the sound of screeching sneakers, Andy had driven the knuckle knife into the side of its head.
 But when the body went down, so did Andy with his fingers trapped in the knuckle knife.
 He tried to yank the knife out of the corpse’s head to no avail.
 It had been lodged deeply in its skull.

 By the time he had gotten his hand free, the other two walking dead were already on him.
 He managed to get to his feet just as the first thing grabbed him by the upper arm.

 He didn’t want to do it early in his escape, but he reached for his pistol.
-On instinct, he first two shots at the approaching corpse.
+On instinct, his first two shots were at the approaching corpse.
 The first shot hit it in the throat, while the 2nd shot caught it between the eyes.